sinai-igh/admix_phewas/README.md

 -GLM Model: Phecode ~ Local Ancestry at index LA SNP + Age + Sex + Genotype Chip + PCs1-10 + TEST SNP GENOTYPE X + full GRM

 To do this, I made a script that takes the position range for a given admixture mapping peak and extracts this region from an input VCF file containing the genotype calls of individuals that were in the discovery admixture mapping cohort.
 It then converts genotype calls in the interval to a numeric covariate and adds these columns (naming them snp1, snp2 etc.) to existing phenotype + covariate information to use as input for conditional association testing in SAIGE.
 It also outputs a summary df that lists each snp in the interval to be included for conditional analysis testing, in this example the output file is called  nsnps_in_interval495_HIS_anc0_1.txt and is used later to launch each of the conditional association SAIGE jobs.
-The

 ```
 #./prep_conditional_analysis_input_files.sh <assoc_id> <vcf_filepath> <chr> <start_bp> <stop_bp> <cov_file> <phecode_col_name>